+Chapter 7

-Better Together: Microsoft Project 2010 Worksites Using Sharepoint Server 2010
+Better Together: Microsoft Project 2010 Worksites Using SharePoint Server 2010

 In This Chapter

-This chapter helps to highlight some of the features available with Project Server 2010 in a SharePoint collaborative environment.
-The ability for the project teams to communicate and centralize information has rapidly expanded the adoption of SharePoint even without Project or Portfolio tools.
+This chapter highlights some of the features available with Project Server 2010 in a SharePoint collaborative environment.
+The ability for the project teams to communicate and centralize information has rapidly expanded the adoption of SharePoint even without project or portfolio tools.

-Project Server 2010 is the only enterprise application created in SharePoint that leverages not only Project, Program and Portfolio management capabilities, but it also leverages the full spectrum of collaboration and reporting that SharePoint brings.
+Project Server 2010 is the only enterprise application created in SharePoint that leverages not only project, program, and portfolio management capabilities but also the full spectrum of collaboration and reporting that SharePoint brings.

 What You Will Learn

-The increase in social communication, simplification and centralization of information has been integrated into Project Server 2010, enabling faster viewing and getting to the right information by stakeholders.
+Project Server 2010 integrates the increase in social communication, simplification, and centralization of information, enabling faster viewing and getting to the right information.

-Project management practitioners have a significant advantage with the PPM 2010 product due to the availability of tailored views, ribbons, and easily accessible, modifiable content search and reporting.
+Project management (PM) practitioners have a significant advantage with the PPM 2010 product due to the availability of tailored views, ribbons, and easily accessible, modifiable content search and reporting.

-Project communications and project related information is dynamically linked and geared for better social integration with reading, responding and managing.
+Project communications and project-related information is dynamically linked and geared for better social integration with reading, responding, and managing.

 Automation and workflows no longer require deep programming knowledge.

-Integration of Collaboration, Social Media and Project Related Information
+Integration of Collaboration, Social Media, and Project-Related Information

-Up to this point, we have focused on “What’s In It For Me” (WIIFM) with regard to a PPM environment’s key stakeholders’ relationship to supporting tool capabilities such as Enterprise Project Types (EPTs), workflows, reports, actuals vs. estimates, program/project/task interdependencies and relationships, resource capacity planning, etc. Now, we will really set our sights on the one aspect that cannot be ignored, but is the most challenging to manage: people.
-More specifically, we will be focusing on managing people’s behavior.
+Up to this point, we have focused on “what’s in it for me” with regard to a PPM environment’s key stakeholders’ relationship to supporting tool capabilities such as enterprise project types (EPTs), workflows, reports, actuals versus estimates, program/project/task interdependencies and relationships, and resource capacity planning.
+Now we set our sights on the one aspect that cannot be ignored but is the most challenging to manage: people.
+More specifically, we focus on managing people’s behavior.

 If we think about social media and the growth of multiple ways to accomplish the same activity, we can see that there is a significant drive to allow flexibility in managing work or work tasks.
-People who are responsible for doing an assignment (like those who test a part and document the results) may perform the task differently than their colleagues.
-By allowing for flexibility and making use of multiple avenues to perform work (SharePoint Lists, My Tasks, Timesheets or progressing activities in Outlook or MS Project), we enable a wider audience and organizational culture to take advantage of the full Microsoft Stack.
+People who are responsible for doing an assignment (e.g., those who test a part and document the results) may perform the task differently from their colleagues.
+By allowing for flexibility and making use of multiple avenues to perform work (SharePoint Lists, My Tasks, timesheets to progress activities [AU: Word choice? “progressing” activities?]in Outlook or MS Project), we enable a wider audience and organizational culture to take advantage of the full Microsoft stack (the wider offering of multiple Microsoft products).[AU: Is “stack” in this context a term readers will know?]

-We all know that social media is more than a craze or fad; it is a new way to leverage information for business purposes.
+Social media is more than a craze or fad; it is a new way to leverage information for business purposes.
 Imagine predicting that one of your team will be out of the office next week, because you saw a travel update on Twitter.
-As a Project Manager, you could subscribe to RSS feeds from project related blogs and stream them right into your SharePoint Workspace where the information can be shared and exchanged among team members.
-Being able to capture the behavior of resources opens the door to a whole new set of data and the ability to collect and manipulate the data for extensible information.
+As a project manager, you could subscribe to Really Simple Syndication (RSS) feeds from project-related blogs and stream them right into your SharePoint Workspace, where you can share and exchange the information among team members.
+Being able to capture the behavior of resources opens the door to a whole new set of data and the ability to collect and manipulate that data for extensible information.